Chadnaut/Attract-Mode-Modules/modules/retention/README.md

 };
 ```

-`Retention()` returns a new surface with image persistance.
+`Retention()` returns a new surface with image persistence.
 Adjusting the original surface `s1` moves the object, while adjusting the new surface `s2` moves the feedback.

 ![Example](example.png)\
 *Example of retention with rotation*

 ## Properties

-- `persistance` *float* - Get/set strength of the image retention [0.0...1.0].
+- `persistence` *float* - Get/set strength of the image retention [0.0...1.0].
 - `falloff` *float* - Get/set retention fadeout [0.0...1.0].

 ## About